shafeeshafee/microblog_EC2_deployment/README.md

 3. **Dependency-Check Plugin Delay**

    - Issue: The OWASP Dependency-Check plugin took excessive time due to a missing NVD API key.
-   - Fix: Temporarily commented out the OWASP scan in the Jenkinsfile to allow the pipeline to proceed.
+   - Fix 1: Temporarily commented out the OWASP scan in the Jenkinsfile to allow the pipeline to proceed.
 Noted the need to obtain an NVD API key to speed up future scans.
+   - Fix 2: Received API key, added to Jenkins credentials, scanned everything and we were good to go!

 4. **Jenkinsfile Errors**

    - Issue: Encountered errors in the Jenkinsfile, such as incorrect commands and path issues.
-   - Fix: Corrected syntax errors, ensured the virtual environment was activated in each stage, and adjusted file paths.
+   - Fix: Corrected syntax errors, ensured the virtual environment was activated in each stage, gave Jenkins ability to run systemd commands for `microblog`, and adjusted file paths.

 5. **ModuleNotFoundError During Testing:**